daverosoff/PreTeXtual/README.md

 document generation process.
 If you don't want to use Vagrant, then this version of PreTeXtual's build systems won't work for you.

+You need to organize your projects in a specific way for PreTeXtual to be able to see and manage them.
+In particular, you must create a folder called `C:\PreTeXt` (it **must** be on the C: drive).
+This folder should contain one subfolder for each writing project you want to work on.
+Set this up before continuing.

+*Note: The rest of the procedure will take quite some time, up to two hours depending on your selections.*

-After downloading and installing from the above links, open a Sublime Text window and run the command (from the Command Palette) "Initialize PreTeXt Vagrant".
-This will take some time, depending on your selections.
+Once your folders are set up as described above, open a Sublime Text window and run the command (from the Command Palette) "Initialize PreTeXt Vagrant".
 Then follow the prompts.
-PreTeXtual will set up a directory called `C:\PreTeXt`, which will hold many subdirectories: one for each of your writing projects, and one for PreTeXt itself (still called `mathbook` as of 2018-05-14.)
-If you already have such a directory, or if you create one now before continuing, PreTeXtual will notice and preserve it.

-#### Adding projects

-If you have a `C:\PreTeXt` directory, each folder one level underneath it will be recognized as a writing project.
+Each folder one level underneath `C:\PreTeXt` will be recognized as a writing project.
 These will be added to PreTeXtual's simple project management system.
 You can store some options for each project in your User settings.
 At the time of initialization, you will be prompted to type a root file for each one.
 The root file of a PreTeXt project is the file containing the `<mathbook>` XML element.
-You will need to enter the paths with slashes `/` rather than the more typical backslash `\`.
+You will need to enter the paths with double backslashes `\\` rather than a single backslash `\`.
 A typical path might look like

-    C:/PreTeXt/AATA/src/aata.xml
+    C:\\PreTeXt\\AATA\\src\\aata.xml

 **Warning.** While Windows usually doesn't care much about capitalization in paths, PreTeXtual does.
 You must enter all letters in your path names with